-In addition, it will be easier to defend them against virus sabotage and information piracy, especially when it comes to identifying, isolating and punishing wrongdoers.
-As it stands, they are unidentifiable and untouchable by existing personal computers and their naïve users who helpless against such attacks.
+What’s more, it will be easier to defend this whole system against virus sabotage and information piracy, especially when it comes to identifying, isolating and punishing wrongdoers.
+As it stands, they are unidentifiable and untouchable by existing personal computers and their naïve users who are helpless against such attacks.
 Efforts at foisting passive virus defense software on every private computer have been doomed from the get-go, however profitable they may have been for their distributors (who are also spreading the viruses?).
-Nothing gets protected by standing on the defensive everywhere.
-It would be better to identify, isolate and punish info aggressors actively and immediately from central control centers much better equipped to do so.
+Standing on the defensive everywhere protects nothing.
+It would be better to identify, isolate and punish info aggressors actively and immediately from central control hubs better equipped to do so.

-Virtual reality sunglasses will provide easy access to any film, text or piece of music digitally recorded.
+Virtual reality sunglasses will provide easy access to any digitized performance, film, text or piece of music.

 Advertising and political disinformation functions will be quarantined to TV, radio and print media: senior services crippled by disgraceful traditions of profit mongering, deliberate disinformation and laughable public service.
-Even their inferior quality will improve as curious and critical audiences replace today’s brain-dead cud-chewers.
+Even their inferior quality will improve as curious and critical audiences replace today’s audience of brain-dead cud-chewers.

-Interactive university programming will offer free lectures, in-person seminars and research projects will be offered on every topic.
+Interactive university programming will offer free lectures, in-person seminars and research projects on every topic.
 These presentations will be available in real-time, live and played back at speeds and on timetables controlled by the user.

-MIT launched just such coursework, placing not yet very useful class notes and documentation online, accessible for free.
-This project is coming online as we speak.
+MIT pioneered just such coursework, placing not yet very useful class notes and documentation online, accessible for free.
 Every ivy-league school will have to follow suit.
 As usual, Learner is ahead of the pack.
 The Google Company plans to index many rare books and place them online.

-In essence, a gigantic electronic model of the “silent university,” the alliance of researchers from each discipline, will fulfill the original intent of the Internet’s first visionaries.
+In essence, a gigantic electronic model of the “silent university” of researchers in alliance from each discipline will fulfill the original intent of the Internet’s first visionaries.
 An Intellectual Yellow Pages will emerge, listing every Learner and topic of passion.
-Hours of online interactivity Learners spend on recorded topics will establish their academic certification without other qualifications, limitations and exorbitant fees.
+Hours of online interactivity Learners spend on recorded topics will establish academic certification without other qualifications, limitations and exorbitant fees.
 Referrals to specific documents will quantify author payoffs and establish social prestige.
 Age, origin, occupation, prior schooling and other criteria should be ignored.